pablodecm/phd_thesis/src/103_chapter_3.md

 to the estimation of expectation values.

- Oftentimes, the simulated observations are generated using somehow a different probability distribution than the experimental data, maybe because some of the generating parameters are not known precisely beforehand such as the properties of pileup distributions.
+ Oftentimes, the simulated observations are generated using a somewhat different probability distribution than that of experimental data, maybe because some of the generating parameters are not known precisely beforehand (e.g. the properties of pileup interactions).
 Alternatively, we might want to use a single set of simulated observations to realistically model observables corresponding to a different value of the parameters $\boldsymbol{\theta}$ or even to